 "I'm Outta Here," debuted in the fall of 2013, followed in early 2014 by "In the Presence of Grace," Jill's 1st devotional album.
 Next came "Fight Like a Girl," followed in February 2015 by "Jill Jazz," and "Wedded Bliss (Abyss)," with songs from the 4th Detroit/Phillips original musical.
 Jill finished the year with "Eclipse," and "Around the Corner."
 Jill's 20th album, "See You Later," was released in August 2016 and, soon after, "The Hippie in Me" appeared.
 Jill's first album of cover tunes, aptly entitled "Under the Covers," was released in the spring of 2017, followed by "Pompeii, the Musical," with songs from the 5th Detroit/Phillips play, "Step Up To The Plate," and "Be Careful What You Wish For."

 Jill's silver album, "Under Cover Again," with more cover tunes, "Under the Influence," her 2nd devotional album, and "Songcatcher," were released in spring 2018 and she closed the year out with "Welcome to America."
 Jill's 3rd devotional album, "Grace Full," was released in the spring of 2019, followed by songs from the musical "Burr, the One WHO Won," the 6th Phillips-Detroit musical, "Finding My Happy," and "Gracious" with devotional, patriotic, and original songs.
 Her 34th album, "Soul Full," was released in June 2020, followed by "Stay in Your Lane," and, in February 2021, "Friends With Benefits."

-After living several years in northern California, where she began recording her musical memoirs with producer, Bill Bentley, and in Las Vegas, where she had the pleasure of working with producer Tommy Marolda, Jill now makes her home in Las Vegas.
+After living several years in northern California, where she began recording her musical memoirs with producer, Bill Bentley, and in Las Vegas, where she had the pleasure of working with producer Tommy Marolda, Jill now makes her home in Florida.
 Her unique writing and vocal style can best be categorized as "fusion," reflecting all the musical genres she has absorbed and performed since that first melody escaped her lips.